-Daniel Melim is a painter and muralist whose work is characterized by the interplay of bold forms and strong colours in a subtle context.
+Daniel Melim is a Brazilian painter and muralist whose work is characterized by the interplay of bold forms and strong colours in a subtle context.
 Clearly political, the works address themes such as political and institutional crime, corruption, the perception of women in society, equal rights and empowerment, all of which are very present both in his native São Paolo and internationally.

 Melim’s technique employs acrylic, latex and spray paint, as well as different printing techniques including stencil.
 His visual language is marked by discernible, yet often fractured or loose forms and bright, rich colours.
 The elements within the paintings and prints relate to or are taken from pop and comic imagery and often include text and numbers, adding to their interpretatorial content.
 The works, thus, consist of several layers, both visually and with regard to their subject, emphasized by the intense colouring: the forms and colours seem to convey the urgency of the issues confronted.
 The artist’s visual language is a product of his experiences of his urban surroundings and is strongly influenced by his urban intervention works.